sibhisakthivel/nba-stat-AI-assistant/README.md

 - **Multi-Model Support:** experiment with other embedding and generation models via environment toggles.
 - **User Analytics Layer:** log queries, latency, and model performance for iterative fine-tuning.

+---

+## Deployment Expansion and Runtime Challenges

+After completing the initial local implementation, the project was extended to explore **cloud deployment and hosted inference** workflows.
+This phase aimed to evaluate how the RAG chatbot performs under production constraints and to identify the trade-offs between local and hosted LLM architectures.

+### 1. Migration from Ollama → Grok API (Groq)
+The first major update involved replacing local inference through **Ollama** with hosted LLM calls to **Grok** (via the `GROQ_API_KEY`).
+This change enabled easier remote deployment, lighter containers, and compatibility with Render’s limited resource tiers while maintaining semantic retrieval through pgvector.

+### 2. Backend Deployment on Render
+The FastAPI backend was containerized and deployed to **Render**, using a managed PostgreSQL instance for persistent storage.
+Render simplified the build process but imposed key constraints on the free tier:
+- **512 MB memory cap** often caused inference and embedding jobs to fail mid-execution.
+- **Automatic sleep after inactivity** resulted in 30–60 s cold-start delays on the first user request.
+- **Request timeouts** occasionally interrupted long-running LLM responses.

+Despite these limitations, Render proved useful for rapid iteration and API endpoint validation.

+### 3. Frontend Deployment on Vercel
+The Angular frontend was successfully deployed to **Vercel**, integrated with the live Render backend API.
+This allowed browser-based querying of the deployed RAG pipeline and testing of full client–server interactions in a hosted environment.

+### 4. Runtime and Model Performance
+Across both local and hosted versions, **response latency** remained the most significant challenge.
+Typical end-to-end query times ranged from **30–60 seconds**, primarily due to:
+- Long similarity-search computations in pgvector over large datasets.
+- LLM generation overhead for multi-row evidence synthesis.
+- Cold-start delays and memory constraints on free-tier infrastructure.

+These experiments highlighted the practical limitations of running RAG pipelines on low-resource environments and motivated future optimizations, including:
+- Asynchronous inference and streaming responses.
+- Persistent service tiers to eliminate cold starts.
+- Model distillation or smaller-context fine-tuning for faster reasoning.

+> **Next Steps**
+> - Evaluate higher-memory tiers or GPU-accelerated hosting for consistent uptime.
+> - Introduce caching layers for repeated queries and embeddings.
+> - Continue profiling long-running Grok/Ollama responses to balance speed and accuracy.

+---

 ### Author
 **Sibhi Sakthivel**
 M.S.
 Molecular Science & Software Engineering, UC Berkeley